 Mario Carpo, architectural historian and professor at the Bartlett School of Architecture, and Phil Bernstein, technologist and associate dean of the Yale School of Architecture, will field the first few prompts.
 We plan to solicit the participation of others, either by formal invitation or critical feedback.

-With that introduction out of the way, we present the first prompt, to be answered next week: Can we expect the pandemic to accelerate technological changes that were trending before lockdown was imposed?
+Can we expect the pandemic to accelerate technological changes that were trending before lockdown was imposed?
 Will the experience of the past few months push people to adopt certain technological practices or attitudes they were previously hesitant to adopt (out of fear, perhaps, of excessive surveillance)?
 Beyond the relatively easy shift to teleworking, what steeper hills to climb are there?